 In the aftermath of the Iraqi invasion in 1990, several cells of popular resistance arose throughout Kuwait.
 One of these groups was formed by 31 young men who took a collective oath to defend their native land.
 They called themselves the Al-Messilah Group.
 First, the group collected all the weapons they could get their hands on,… Continue reading Al-Qurain Martyrs Museum

 The House of Mirrors or Mirror House, also known as the Khalifa & Lidia Qattan Art Museum is the residence of Artists Khalifa Qattan and his wife Lidia Qattan, both intellectual and pioneer artists in their field.
-The creator of the Mirror House, Lidia, is an Italian-born artist and writer who moved to Kuwait when she married her husband… Continue reading The House of Mirrors, Kuwait
+The creator of the Mirror House, Lidia, is an Italian-born artist and writer who moved to Kuwait when she married her husband… Continue reading The Artistic Journey Behind Kuwait’s Mirror House

 Exploring Failaka Island: A Hidden Gem in the Persian Gulf